 There are three underground storage tanks (USTs) in use at Site 38 Fuel Dispensing Facility.
-And these were operated and maintained per current UST standards.
+These were operated and maintained per current UST standards.
 An Illinois State Fire Marshall compliance inspection was conducted in November 2017 and our Underground Storage Tank Motor Fuel Dispensing Permit was approved.
+The Illinois State Fire Marshall conducts an inspection every two years.
 The UST system continues to be inspected on a semi-annual basis by a qualified subcontracted vendor, and on a daily, monthly, and quarterly basis by a Class A Certified Underground Storage Tank operator.
 The inspection activity ensures that the internal and external leak detection systems are functioning properly.